VoidXH/Cavern-Remote/README.md

 ### Optional: setup Equalizer APO support
 1. In `handler\apopath.txt`, set the location of Equalizer APO's config folder.
-Add any custom presets in the presets folder, but keep in mind that these will overwrite the active configuration when selected.
+2. Add any custom presets in the `presets` folder.
+These must be a replacement to Equalizer APO's main `config.txt`, and keep in mind that these will overwrite the active configuration when selected.
 Make a backup of `config.txt` in Equalizer APO's config folder first, or use Cavern Remote's backup feature on the Pro page.
-2. Open `web\_cavern.js` in any text editor and add new entries to the `apoPresetNames` array.
-Preserve the correct format, check the other array on how to do this properly.
+2. Open `web\_cavern.js` in any text editor and add the names of your presets to the `apoPresetNames` list.
+Preserve the correct format, check the other array on how to do this properly, and don't include the .txt extensions.

 ## Licence
 The source code, just like the compiled software, is given to you for free, but